Life is worth celebrating with Gentle Somatic Yoga

 Maria's Yoga Journey To Somatic Yoga

-Forty years ago, I was drawn to yoga, attending weekly classes.
+Forty five years ago, I was drawn to yoga, attending weekly classes.
 I discovered it just wasn’t enough, but with two toddlers and a baby, I was not able to do more.
 My teacher was trained through the Lotus and Rose Trust and was taught by Yogini Sunita, who was tragically killed.
 My teacher very quickly became aware of my enthusiasm and desire.
 Offering one to one training, followed by teaching classes under her supervision.
 I was registered as a teacher with The Lotus and Rose Trust.
 However, I still desired more and continued to train in ‘Second Movement’ (Advanced Yoga) I was completely hooked, the breathing and relaxation was an amazing asset with three small children.
 I felt relaxed, inspired and full of vitality.

 I woke every morning before the children to spend time on my mat.
 Life moved on and I came to live in Wales, where yoga of any kind was thought to be a strange pass time.
 Efforts to hold classes failed, but I continued on my personal journey.
 With five children under the age of ten, I found my time on my mat was very precious.